hyperledger/indy-hipe/text/XXX-rich-schema-encoding-objects/README.md

 #Errors
 Common*
 ```
-#### indy_build_get_context_request
+#### indy_build_get_encoding_request
 ```
-Builds a GET_CONTEXT request.
-Request to get a context from the ledger.
+Builds a GET_ENCODING request.
+Request to get an encoding object from the ledger.

 #Params
 command_handle: command handle to map callback to execution environment.
 submitter_did: (Optional) DID of the read request sender (if not provided then default Libindy DID will be used).
-id: context ID in ledger
+id: encoding object ID in ledger
 cb: Callback that takes command result as parameter.

 #Returns